Check out our new lower rates.

 Charged Interest

 Like other types of loans, you’ll need to pay interest on installment loans.
 The interest rate you’re approved for is dependent on factors such as your credit history, credit score, and others.
-Applicants who have a deep credit history and a credit score at the higher end of the range will most likely qualify for the most competitive rates.
-If you’re stuck with a higher rate because of your less-than-stellar credit, you could be making larger payments and paying more in interest.
+Applicants who have a longer credit history and a credit score at the higher end of the range will most likely qualify for the most competitive rates.
+If you’re stuck with a higher rate because of your poor credit, you could be making larger payments and paying more in interest.

 Aside from interest, you may have to pay fees to take out an installment loan.
 There may also be prepayment penalties if you want to pay off your loan early.